-- Students are expected to dress respectfully for school. - Clothing must be free of drug and alcohol related references - Clothing must not depict ethnic, religious, cultural, or racial slurs - Students must not wear any type of clothing that serves to harass or intimidate others, or that depicts violent, objectifying or demeaning scenes or slogans - Any apparel that could be deemed as gang related such as jewelry, chains, badges, mouth pieces and/or bandannas are not to be worn - For safety reasons, faces must be clearly visible at all times - Backpacks and outer wear (for example, jackets) are not permitted in the classroom (with the exception of Physical Education classes) - Some departments or classes may have specific dress codes which must be adhered to for health and safety reasons (such as technology/shop classes, health and physical education classes, culinary classes, etc.)
+- Students are expected to dress respectfully for school. - Clothing must be free of drug and alcohol related references - Clothing must not depict ethnic, religious, cultural, or racial slurs - Students must not wear any type of clothing that serves to harass or intimidate others, or that depicts violent, objectifying or demeaning scenes or slogans - Any apparel that could be deemed as gang related such as jewelry, chains, badges, mouth pieces and/or bandannas are not to be worn - For safety reasons, faces must be clearly visible at all times with the exception of medical masks when deemed essential - Backpacks are not permitted in the classroom (with the exception of Physical Education classes).
+Students must store all items in their lockers unless needed for class. - Jackets are not permitted in the classroom, unless the classroom teacher has provided permission. - Some departments or classes may have specific dress codes which must be adhered to for health and safety reasons (such as technology/shop classes, health and physical education classes, science classes, culinary classes, etc.)